Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

         The rear camera is usually the primary camera, and the front camera is usually the secondary camera.
 If, for example, you created the camera instance for the primary camera, the camera preview shows the rear camera view.

-    -   To determine the current camera angle, use the `LensOrientation` property of the [Tizen.Multimedia.CameraSettings](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.CameraSettings.html) class:
+    -   To determine the current camera angle, use the `LensOrientation` property of the [Tizen.Multimedia.CameraSettings](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.CameraSettings.html) class:

-        ```
+        ```csharp
         int angle = camera.Settings.LensOrientation;
         ```